-The Court's Press service compiles factsheets by theme on the Court's case-law and pending cases.
-There are also guides and research reports on the Court's case-law.
+The Court's Press Service compiles factsheets by theme on the Court's case law and pending cases (a factsheet on legal professional privilege was published in January 2018).
+There are also numerous guides and research reports on the Court's case law.